Biodiversity Net Gain

 Biodiversity Net Gain Update for Agents and Developers

 The Biodiversity Metric is a way of quantifying this.
-Natural England has published a free biodiversity accounting tool in Microsoft Excel format, which is to be used for the purposes of calculating biodiversity net gain.
+Natural England has published a free biodiversity accounting tool in Microsoft Excel format, which is to be used for the purposes of calculating biodiversity net gain – see Statutory biodiversity metric tools and guides – GOV.UK for more guidance from the Government.

 Under the Environment Act 2021, all planning permissions granted in England (with a few exemptions) will have to deliver at least 10% biodiversity net gain, using a metric developed by DEFRA that generates a biodiversity value for a site before and after development to demonstrate this.
-This applies to major development from January 2024 (exact date is due to be confirmed by the Government this month) and minor development from April 2024.
+This applies to major development from February 2024 and minor development from April 2024.
 Minor development means:

 (i) For residential: where the number of dwellings to be provided is between one and nine inclusive on a site having an area of less than one hectare, or where the number of dwellings to be provided is not known, a site area of less than 0.5 hectares.